- Democratic member of both the Congressional Black Caucus and the Congressional Progressive Caucus

 Thompson launched his political career in 1969 when he was elected to Bolton’s board of aldermen, where he served for four years.
 From 1973-79 he was the mayor of Bolton, and from 1980-93 he sat on the Hinds County, Mississippi board of supervisors.

 In 1993 Thompson, a Democrat, was voted into the U.S. House of Representatives—representing Mississippi’s 2nd Congressional District—in a special election following the resignation of Rep. Mike Espy; he has been reelected to this seat every two years since then.
 Thompson is a member of both the Congressional Black Caucus and the Congressional Progressive Caucus.
-In 2005 he joined the Out of Iraq Congressional Caucus.
+In 2005 he joined the Out of Iraq Congressional Caucus, and since 2011 he has served on the Homeland Security Commission.

 When Republican Congressman Peter King in 2012 sought to convene the fifth in his series of hearings on the dangers of Muslim radicalization, Thompson insisted that Islamic terrorism was no longer something to be feared, given that Osama bin Laden, Anwar Al-Awlaki, and Samir Khan had been killed.
 “Despite a changing world which requires us to look forward, this [King’s] committee seems to want to look back,” said Thompson.

-On the same webcast, Thompson accused Mississippi Governor Phil Bryant of opposing Medicaid expansion through the Affordable Care Act (Obamacare) “just because a black man created it.”
+- Thompson accused Mississippi Governor Phil Bryant of opposing Medicaid expansion through the Affordable Care Act (Obamacare) “just because a black man created it.”
 He added that President George W. Bush’s Medicare prescription drug plan had generated far less opposition than Obamacare because “when a black man comes up with an idea [for healthcare] there’s something wrong with it.
-Again, it’s race creeping into the picture.”
+So again, it’s that race creeping into the picture.”
 And Thompson likewise attributed the recent increase in anti-government sentiment among many Americans to racism: “Now all of a sudden, government is the worst thing in the world since a black man became president.”

-Thompson generated additional controversy when he disparaged conservative Supreme Court Justice Clarence Thomas, an African American, as an “Uncle Tom.”
+- Thompson disparaged conservative Supreme Court Justice Clarence Thomas, an African American, as an “Uncle Tom” and “a lackey for Antonin Scalia.”
 “When I look at decisions he’s been part of on that Court,” said the Mississippi Democrat, “its almost to the point to say this man [Thomas] doesn’t even like black people.
 He doesn’t like being black.”
-Thompson cited, in particular, Justice Thomas’s opposition to affirmative action as an example of his anti-black bias.
+Thompson cited, in particular, Justice Thomas’s opposition to affirmative action as evidence of his anti-black bias.

 For an overview of Thompson’s voting record on an array of key issues, click here.